A7med7x7/ReproGen/README.md

 ```
 >[!NOTE]
 >
->In most cases you won't need this function because many frameworks provide autolog features.
-Use it when your framework does not support autologging — see supported libraries: https://mlflow.org/docs/latest/ml/tracking/autolog/#supported-libraries
+>In most cases you won't need this function because the auto-log feature supporter in multiple frameworks provide similar funtionality. use it when your framework does not support autologging — see [supported libraries](https://mlflow.org/docs/latest/ml/tracking/autolog/#supported-libraries)
 ##### `log_gpu()` — Records GPU information

 - Detects available GPU devices